erykjj/jwlIntegrator/install-custom-jwpub-guide.md

 ## What you need

-- A Mac
+- iMac or MacBook
-- An iPhone or iPad
+- iPhone or iPad
-- A USB cable
+- USB cable
-- An Apple Account
+- Apple Account
-- An internet connection
+- Internet connection

-> ⚠️ **IMPORTANT:** Before proceeding, make sure to make a backup of your JW Library, including your notes, highlights and playlists.
+> ⚠️ **IMPORTANT:** Before proceeding, **make sure to make a backup of your personal JW Library data** (notes, highlights and playlists).
 Even if the method described in this guide does not work for you, your backup will keep your data safe.

-> 📌 **PLEASE NOTE:** The archived .ipa file obtained through this process is downloaded from the official App Store and is tied to your personal Apple Account.
+> 📌 **NOTE:** The archived `.ipa` file obtained through this process is downloaded from the official App Store and is tied to your personal Apple Account.
 Therefore, it cannot be shared with other people.
 Each person needs to obtain their own copy.

 ## 1. Preliminary steps